November 13, 2018

 CIOs must establish a strategic partnership with their CEO by linking conversations to business outcomes, metrics, benefits and real choices.

-If it does, you may think that your role has been sidelined.
-However, a simpler explanation is often that many CIOs have a technology or engineering background, whereas CEOs generally come from a sales background.
+Consider this simple explanation: Often many CIOs have a technology or engineering background, whereas CEOs generally come from a sales background.
 This means they often speak, in effect, different languages.